RSijelmass/deblocracy/README2.md

 ```

 ## Problem to be Solved
 The aim of the project is **to make voting more decentralised**.
-Secondary goals, in turn, will be to make voting more:
+Secondary goals, in turn, will be to make voting more
-- accessible
-- transparent
+accessible, transparent and accurate.
-- accurate

 Blockchain could solve this debacle.
 This is because with blockchain:
 - Security is in its openness: it's controlled by everyone and no-one